rmcgibbo/sphnix-travisci-s3-example/README.md

 The example docs for this project are deployed at: http://sphnix-travisci-s3-example.s3-website-us-west-1.amazonaws.com/ Note that for a real project, you can set up a [custom domain](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html)

+This is similar in spirit to [ReadTheDocs](https://readthedocs.org/), but lets you retain full access to the documentation build environment.
+This is criticially important if, for instance, your docs require python C extensions like numpy or scipy to be installed (which are not available on their platform), or your project's documentation is generated from [cython](http://cython.org/) docstrings, which can't be built or imported on ReadTheDocs.

 Instructions
 ------------